-On the day this picture was taken, the sea was calm (no Meltem blowing) and the sea water level was therefore probably a bit lower than usual.
+On the day this picture was taken, the sea was calm (no Meltem blowing).
 The dimensions of the rock-cut basin are quite apparent:

-- Width: around 3 x 5 m, with two separating walls
+- Width: around 4 to 5 m, with a separating wall

-A slope cannot be seen on the picture and the various visitors do not mention anything about a slope as the bottom of the basin is probably horizontal.
+A slope cannot be seen on the picture and the various visitors did not mention anything about a slope as the bottom of the basin is probably horizontal.

-The Nirou Khani rock-cut basin is therefore not a port or a cothon, as it is too small, but the size of the basins correspond very well to slipways with three galleries of ca. 5 x 40 m.
+The Nirou Khani rock-cut basin is therefore not a port, as it is too small, but the size of the basins correspond very well to slipways with two galleries of ca. 5 x 40 m.
 However, if it had no slope, it must have been difficult to haul a ship inside or to keep the workers feet dry.